shashank3959/NeMo/tutorials/llm/llama/sdg-law-title-generation/README.rst

 * Get your Hugging Face `access token <https://huggingface.co/docs/hub/en/security-tokens>`_, which will be used to obtain the tokenizer required during training.

+* (Optional) **SDG to augment the dataset:** This tutorial can also be considered as a continuation of the Data Curation tutorial - `Curating Datasets for Parameter Efficient Fine-tuning with Synthetic Data Generation <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__.
+It demonstrates various filtering and processing operations on the records to improve data quality, as well as (optional) synthetic data generation (SDG) to augment the dataset.
+Please follow this tutorial to obtain the resulting dataset needed.

-`Process the Dataset with NeMo Curator <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__
+(Optional) `Process the Dataset with NeMo Curator <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__
 -------------------------------------------------------------------------------------------------------

 1. Save the dataset in the current directory.
 You will have obtained `law-qa-{train/val/test}.jsonl` splits resulting from following the abovementioned `data curation tutorial <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__.